bharathichezhiyan/Multimodal-Meme-Classification-Identifying-Offensive-Content-in-Image-and-Text/README.md

     year = "2020",

-    publisher = "Association for Computational Linguistics", }
+    publisher = "Association for Computational Linguistics",}

 This is a document that involves step by step instructions to execute the code